camgoo2/rfs_visualisation/README.md

 I welcome any and all contributions!
 Here are some ways you can get started:

 Report bugs: If you encounter any bugs, please let us know.
 Open up an issue and let us know the problem.

 Documentation: If you see the need for some additional documentation, feel free to add some!

-Special thanks to my friend @pitanz for a bit of guidance.
+Special thanks to my friend @pitiznz for a bit of guidance.

 Cheers